DevUP-Solutions/devup-solutions.github.io/_posts/2023-03-14-LAStandard_ASEv3.markdown

 layout: post
 title: "Logic App Standard on ASE v3"
 description: Finally Logic App's can be run inside VNet.  | This post gives an overview of how a setup could look like and how it works.
-date: 2023-03-13 14:00:00 +0200
+date: 2023-03-14 14:00:00 +0200
 categories: LogicApps Security
 tags: [Logic App Standard, Integration, Security ]
 author: "Mattias Lögdberg"
 comments: true
 ---

 Logic App Standard is the first version of Logic Apps that can run outside of the dedicated space in Azure.
-In this post we will show how we helped a customer use Logic App Standard without going outside their VNet boundaries.
+In this post we will show how we helped a customer use Logic App Standard without going outside their VNet boundaries, full lockdown.

 ### Background